A Hifiman with a more relaxed tuning — Hifiman’s Most Approachable New Mid-Fi Headphone

 The Edition XV is Hifiman’s intended evolution of the Edition XS, and the comparison bears that framing out.
 The XS — now available for around $209 — still has a slight edge in perceived “audiophile” detail thanks to its more energetic treble character, and for someone encountering Hifiman planars for the first time, that extra treble bite can feel exciting and revealing.
 The Edition XV is better in almost every other respect: build quality, headband comfort, midrange balance, and long-term listenability.
 The XS remains an easy recommendation at its new lower price; the Edition XV is the right second Hifiman purchase, or the right first purchase for anyone who already knows they prefer a balanced, forgiving sound signature:

-The Ananda family — including the Hifiman Ananda Stealth and the new Ananda Unveiled — remain excellent headphones with a slight soundstage and imaging advantage over the Edition XV, particularly in how far they can throw the stage width.
-The Unveiled in particular has a drop-dead gorgeous open grille design that also delivers acoustic benefits.
-Both are strong alternatives if soundstage width is the primary priority:
+The Ananda family — including the Hifiman Ananda Stealth and the new Ananda Unveiled — still has a soundstage and imaging advantage over the Edition XV, particularly in stage width.
+The Unveiled also has a gorgeous open grille design with real acoustic benefits, so both are strong alternatives if space is your priority:

 Against the Hedd Audio HEDDphone D1, the Edition XV holds up well.
 The D1 has the stronger midrange in absolute terms — perhaps the best midrange clarity of any headphone I have reviewed in this price range — and its treble is arguably even more neutral than the Edition XV’s already relaxed presentation.
 In the bass, I gave the slight edge to the Edition XV, which felt more controlled and linear in the low end.
 Both headphones are excellent and comfortable recommendations at their respective prices: